anmarjarjees/fssd-python/README.md

 - PythonTutor.com
 - Please refer to my class materials and the pdf files for more details and explanations

-#### NOTE: You can open any link in a new tab using either from the following ways:
+#### NOTE: You can open any link in a new tab using either of the following ways:
-- Hold down the CTRL Key in windows or COMMAND key in Mac then click it
+- Hold down the CTRL Key in windows or the COMMAND key on Mac then click it
 - Right-click the link and choose to open the link in a new tab or new window from the context menu